The list of Government measures supporting Business. Last update September 21, 2020.

 new state guarantee for business loans.

 The Parliament approved the Ministry of Finance draft Act on Provision of State Guarantee for Securing CMZRB Debts which permits a flat guarantee by the state for debts.
-Companies with up to 250 employees would be entitled up to a 90% guarantee for operational debts.
-For companies with more than 250 employees, the guarantee would amount to an 80% guarantee for operational debts.
-Both guarantees would be capped at a maximum debt of CZK 50 million.
+Companies with up to 250 employees would be entitled up to a 90% guarantee by the state for operational debts.
+For companies with 250-500 employees, the state guarantee would amount to an 80% guarantee for operational debts.
+Both guarantees would be capped at a maximum debt of CZK 50 million (CZK 45 million for smaller, CZK 40 million for bigger businesses).
 A portfolio of guarantees totaling CZK 150 billion would be distributed among the commercial banks by the CMRZB.
-The state will thus guarantee 25% of the total amount of the loans provided by the commercial banks (CZK 600 billion).
-The bill was approved by the Chamber of Deputies on April 22.
+The state will thus guarantee 30% of the total amount of the loans provided by the commercial banks (CZK 600 billion).
+The bill was approved by the Parliament and signed by the President at the end of April.

 Ministry of Trade launches innovation vouchers.